 Now you can have fins for extra propulsion and have a streamlined thrust throughout kick!

-See all faqs about streamlined forces for faster swimming.
+See all FAQ about smooth forces for faster swimming.